-So here’s the really icky part: Another study in 2013 in JAVMA of 20 commercially available raw food diets found that more than 7 percent contained salmonella and E. coli bacteria was present in nearly 60 percent.
+So here’s the really icky part: Another study in in JAVMA of 20 commercially available raw dog food diets found that more than 7 percent contained salmonella and E. coli bacteria was present in nearly 60 percent.
 Even worse, when a dog poops after eating raw food, the bacteria could potentially lead to human exposure and infection.
 Yes, any food is subject to contamination, but the risk is higher for raw food simply because it’s not cooked.
 Freezing won’t help, says Judy Morgan, a veterinarian and author of Canine Kitchen Capers.
 “Bacteria will not be killed by freezing, only by cooking,” says Dr. Morgan, who explains that even if you go the DIY route, “most grocery store meats are contaminated, because the USDA assumes the meat will be cooked before eating.”

-It’s tough to correctly balance any homemade dog food, and that includes raw: A recent study published in JAVMA found that most homemade raw diets are deficient in one or more essential fatty acids, vitamins, minerals or a combination of those.
-A raw food diet should be 80 to 85 percent meat, bones and organs with 10 percent ground bone to have the correct calcium to phosphorous ratio, something that’s essential for heart, immune, neuromuscular, and endocrine function.
+It’s tough to correctly balance any homemade dog food, and that includes raw: A study published in JAVMA found that most homemade raw diets are deficient in one or more essential fatty acids, vitamins, minerals or a combination of those.
+A raw food diet should be 80 to 85 percent meat, bones and organs with 10 percent ground bone to have the correct calcium to phosphorus ratio, something that’s essential for heart health, immune, neuromuscular, and endocrine function.